Skip to main content

 npm run dev

-# Test individual services (if exposed)
+# Test individual applications (if exposed)

 curl http://localhost:3042/users/health